 Even if you leave the office on Friday afternoon intent on having zero plans all weekend (it's just you, the sofa, and Netflix), often your friends and family have a very different idea.
 They can ambush you at the last minute, and a short text that reads I'm coming over is often the only warning you'll get before they're on your doorstep.
 When this happens, we suggest channeling your inner Martha Stewart and whipping up a simple, delicious dip.
 Why?
 They're instant crowd pleasers, and food always tastes better when shared, right?
 If you're out of ideas, these five recipes will satisfy every palette.
 Warning: They're addictive, which means your friends will be back for more.

 Who doesn't love pizza?
-Apparently a lot of you do—the stats don't lie.
-A USDA report found one in eight American adults eat pizza on any given day.
-Well, now you can enjoy the delicious flavor of our much-loved meal as a dip.
+Well, now you can enjoy the delicious flavour of our much-loved meal as a dip.
 Yes, you heard right.
 Half Baked Harvest dreamed up the most indulgent inverse margherita pizza dip.
 Instead of the cheese being on the bread, the cheese gets melted in a baking dish, and you use the bread for dipping.
 It's also super easy to make.
 It's literally melted cheese (burrata, mozzarella, Parmesan, and cream cheese) with grilled, sliced tomatoes and basil on top.
 It's just too good.

 If you're health-conscious, we suggest you skip the pizza version and dip right into this delicious spinach, feta, and dill flavor bomb.
 It's like a multivitamin disguised as delicious party food.
 Don't believe us?
 Let's break it down.
 It's packed with protein, thanks to the chickpeas and tahini; it's bursting with vitamin C, courtesy of the lemon juice; it has major omegas from the drizzled olive oil on top; and the mixed greens will give you a burst of energy.
 But really, the fact that this hummus tastes amazing is a good enough reason for us.